Small-Fish-Dev/small-fish-dev.github.io/src/blogs/2024_transparency.md

 I won't lie, we had a really bad week after that.
 The only feedback we received from Facepunch was that our game wasn't as fun, while 1st place sat with half the likes and playtime.

 It seems immature on our part, but for a while we were pretty sour, especially because many of us put much more work on it compared to even My Summer Cottage.
-A few developers, me included, even took almost the entire month off their job to work on the game 24/7.
+A few developers, me included, took almost the entire month off their job to work on the game 24/7.

-I really couldn't afford to give up my share and pay the fees this time around, and as we had more developers, we all brought home a much smaller amount of money compared to the first contest.
+I really couldn't afford to give up my share and pay the fees this time around, and as we had more developers, we all brought home much less compared to the first contest.
 To which I'll have to pay that 23% in taxes.

 <Heading h="h3" title="Massive updates" />
-Not all is lost though, we realized we truly had a special game, so we have many updates planned in the future!
-Some have already been pushed.
+Not all is lost though, we realized we truly have something special in our hands, so we have many updates coming in the future.
+Some have already been pushed!

 We kept the game updated and fixed every issue encountered in the jam.